-All members whose dues are all currently paid and “invited Guests” are entitled to attend all regularly scheduled or special meetings of the SLA.
+All members whose dues are currently paid-in-full and “Invited Guests” are entitled to attend all SLA meetings.

 Section 2.
 Annual Meeting

-The Annual Meeting of the SLA shall be held on the second Saturday of August at 9:00 am of each year.
-The election of Officers, Tract Directors and Alternate Tract Directors, amendments of the SLA by-laws, and for the transaction of such other business as may properly come before the meeting.
+The SLA Annual Meeting shall be held on the second Saturday of August at 9:00 am of each year.
+The election of Officers, Tract Directors and Alternate Tract Directors, SLA by-laws amendments, and other meeting items as may come to the membership occurs at this meeting.
 Said meeting shall be held at some convenient place within the vicinity of Silver Lake.
 Notice of the Annual Meeting shall be published and communicated to the members in the most convenient way at the time of disbursement.

-The order of Business at all meetings shall be:
+The general order of Business at all meetings shall be: